trigger/trigger/docs/index.rst

 .. versionadded:: 1.2

-+ Import your metadata from an existing RANCID installation to get up-and-running quickly!
++ Import your metadata from an existing `RANCID <www.shrubbery.net/rancid/>`_ installation to get up-and-running quickly!

 .. _examples-index: